It’s been a great start to the new season for reigning Champions Liverpool, but it’s just got even better for Connolly, who is the winner…

 Fans of other sports will always look at statistics to see how a team has been performing recently before they place a bet, and horse racing is no different.
 The form book is a tool that punters should always turn to, and if you know how to use it then it will quickly become your best friend.

-The form will not give you every answer you need, but understanding the form will help you make better-informed choices about your selections and will help narrow down the field.
+The form will not give you every answer you need, and watching horse racing live can help, but understanding the form will help you make better-informed choices about your selections and will help narrow down the field.
 In the long run, making the correct decisions will help you make more money from your gambling on horses, so it makes sense to put some time into reading the form.

 The form guide will look slightly different depending on where you get it from, but they all show the same basic information.
 So once you know what to look for, it makes life a lot easier.
 The best horse racing bookies will show all of this information on their own sites, so there is no need to buy racing papers or go hunting around the internet to find what you need.